Why Am I Not Losing Weight?

-In theory, weight loss should be easy: Watch what you eat, work up a sweat, and reap the rewards.
+In theory, weight loss should be easy: Eat healthy, exercise, and reap the rewards.
+Easy peasy, right?

-And, remember, it’s a journey.
-Even before you reach your goal weight by committing to a healthy lifestyle, you’ll start feeling stronger and learning to fuel your body with the right foods, and you might even find a workout you love!
+Even before you reach your goal weight by committing to a healthy lifestyle, you’ll start feeling stronger and learning to fuel your body with the right foods, and you might even find a workout you love.

 10 Reasons You Might Be Struggling to Lose Weight